-The Studio @ the Center for Women’s Fitness is the physical headquarters for the internationally known The Center for Women’s Fitness.
+The Studio is the physical headquarters for the internationally known The Center for Women’s Fitness.
 The Studio offers the unique teaching methods developed by founder Carolyne Anthony, exclusively designed for the female anatomy and physiology.

 Our classes reflect this method of teaching by concentrating on the pelvis and pelvic floor and building programs from a strong and stable foundation.
 These techniques will serve women well as they traverse the changes that take place throughout their lives.

 Our classes include safe and beneficial exercises for pregnancy, through postpartum and into the change of menopause and beyond.
-Our aim is to create ease of movement and function of the body allowing each woman to adapt the technique to her body and needs.
+Our aim is to create ease of movement and function of the body allowing each person to adapt the technique to their own body and needs.

 We offer group classes on the mat with props such as balls and resistance bands.
 We also have a smaller class size that will feature the Fuse Ladder and Bodhi Suspension System.